dimforge/ncollide/docs/index.md

     <div>
     <big>**Point projection**</big>
     <br>
-    Point containment test, distance to point, and point projection on any shape.
+    Test a point for containment, compute distances to a point, or project it on any shape.
     </div>
     </a>
     </td>